AndrePatchy/42-common_core/README.md

 ## Projects

 ### [Libft](https://github.com/AndrePatchy/42-common_core/tree/main/Libft)
+Libft involves learning how the standard functions of C programming work by writing them from scratch and creating a personal library.
+This project is vital as the library will be used in future assignments at 42.
+I did all the functions including the bonus.
+You can find the subject [here](https://github.com/AndrePatchy/42-common_core/blob/main/Libft/Subject/en_subject_libft.pdf).
 In every project, I write down a few notes for mental model purposes.
 You can find the notes that helped me with the Libft project [here](https://github.com/AndrePatchy/42-common_core/blob/main/Libft/Support.txt).